JulienDavat/sage-agg-experiments/README.md

 **Abstract**
-Getting complete results when processing aggregate queries on public SPARQL endpoints is challenging, mainly due to quotas enforcement.
-Although the Web preemption allows to process aggregation queries online, on preemptable SPARQL servers, data transfer is still very large when processing count-distinct aggregate queries.
-In this paper, it is shown that countdistinct aggregate queries can be approximated with low data transfer by extending the partial aggregation operator with HyperLogLog sketches.
-Experimental results demonstrate that the proposed approach outperforms existing approaches by orders of magnitude in terms of the amount of transferred data.
+Getting complete results when processing aggregate queries on public SPARQL endpoints is challenging, mainly due to quota enforcement.
+Although Web preemption allows to process aggregate queries online, on preemptable SPARQL servers, data transfer is still very large when processing count-distinct aggregate queries.
+In this paper, it is shown that count-distinct aggregate queries can be approximated with low data transfer by extending the partial aggregations operator with HyperLogLog++ sketches.
+Experimental results demonstrate that the proposed approach outperforms existing approaches by orders of magnitude in terms of data transfer.

 > This paper is an extension of the ESWC2020 article: [Processing SPARQL Aggregate Queries with Web Preemption](https://hal.archives-ouvertes.fr/hal-02511819/document).
 The experimental results of the first paper are available [here](https://github.com/folkvir/sage-sparql-void).

 # Experimental results